How to Write the Princeton University Supplemental Essays 2019-2020

 With only 1,895 students being offered admission out of an applicant pool of 32,804, Princeton’s acceptance rate for the class of 2023 comes in at 5.8%.
 While many of these admitted students undoubtedly had strong academic and extracurricular profiles, the supplemental essays play an equally important role in gaining admission.

 Although it might initially seem daunting to try to stand out among tens of thousands of applicants, CollegeVine is here to help and offer advice on how to tackle the application.
 Here is our guide on how to approach Princeton University’s 2019-2020 supplemental essays.
+Want to know your chances at Princeton?
+Calculate your chances for free right now.

 The Princeton University Supplemental Essay Prompts 2019-2020